RickCogley/eSolia-Old-2017-Site/content/en/!outsourcing.md

 ---
 date: 2015-07-29T13:00:15+09:00
 publishdate: 2012-01-10T13:00:15+09:00
-description: eSolia Outsourcing - five steps to success - Agree, Discover, Plan, Implement and Maintain - to be completed for a successful engagement.
+description: eSolia Outsourcing for Japan IT - five steps to success - Agree, Discover, Plan, Implement and Maintain - to be completed for a successful engagement.
 draft: false
 slug: outsourcing
 subtitle: Leverage Our Professional Expertise